mikeoverbay/Swizzler/README.md

 # Swizzler
 A tool to help skin World of Tanks..
 Tanks

+### Version 8
+Fixed a bug in saving 1/4 size and change the way its saved.
+Its much simpler now.

 ### Version 7
 Remove BC5 type from save options..
 This is NEVER used and its a strange format.